 Q: What if I need a higher credit limit for my purchases?

-A: A PCard Addendum form must be completed by your department head and sent to Pat Carson, PCard administrator.
+A: A PCard Addendum form must be completed by your department head and sent to Michelle Finch, PCard administrator.
 This form is used to communicate all changes to purchasing cards.
 Your budget manager must also provide documentation of your spending history that supports an increase in your credit limit.

 Q: I would like to purchase an item that costs more than my single transaction limit.
 Is it acceptable to split the charge to stay within my limit?